neil-edelman/boxes/readme.md

  * Parameter: SET\_HASH, SET\_IS\_EQUAL
    A function satisfying [&lt;PS&gt;hash_fn](#user-content-typedef-87d76975) and [&lt;PS&gt;is_equal_fn](#user-content-typedef-bbf0b37c); required\.
  * Parameter: SET\_VALUE
-   An optional type that is the payload of the set key, thus making this an associative array\.
-Should be used when a map is desired and the key and value are associated but in independent memory locations; if the key is part of an aggregate value, it will be more efficient and robust to use a type conversion from the key\.
+   An optional type that is the payload of the key, thus making this an associative array\.
+Should be used when one has a value that is associated, but in an independent memory location from the key; if the key is part of an aggregate value, it will be more efficient and robust to use a type conversion\.
  * Parameter: SET\_UINT
    This is [&lt;PS&gt;uint](#user-content-typedef-f1ed2088), the unsigned type of hash hash of the key given by [&lt;PS&gt;hash_fn](#user-content-typedef-87d76975); defaults to `size_t`\.
  * Parameter: SET\_NO\_CACHE